http4k/www/src/website/content/_sites/mcp/_index.md

     - title: Protocol</br>Client
       icon: supportive
       colour: red
-      description: Build your own AI agents with our pure Kotlin MCP protocol client.
+      description: Build your own AI agents with our pure Kotlin MCP protocol clients.
 Integrate MCP capabilities directly into your applications for custom agent development and advanced AI workflows.
-    - title: Desktop</br>Client
+    - title: Desktop</br>Integration
       icon: footprint
       colour: yellow
-      description: Connect any MCP server to Claude and other AI assistants using the http4k-mcp-desktop client, with support for all transport modes and authentication types.
+      description: Connect any MCP server to Claude and other AI assistants using the **http4k-mcp-desktop** client, with support for all transport modes and authentication types.
 how_tos:
     - section: Getting started with MCP in http4k
       steps: